glomadrian/Grav/README.md

 ## Color generator
-Decides how the Grav is painted
+Decides how the Grav is painted.

 To use you need to set the attribute:
 ```java
 appcolorGenerator="classname"
 ```
-There are two Color Generator available
+There are two Color Generator available.

 ### Single color generator

-Paint in one single color
+Paint in one single color.

 ```java
 app:colorGenerator="com.github.glomadrian.grav.generator.paint.SingleColorGenerator"